top of page

 Way of the Cross

-One of the most spectacular modern churches, consecrated in 1951 for the Dominican convent of the city of Vence, France, is called the Chapel of the Rosary, Chapelle du Rosaire.
-The church was built by architect August Perret, but the the interior design was done by the great artist Henri Matisse, who was already in his later years.
-He was at the peak of his colorful paper collages period, and the church was decorated in this spirit of only three clear colors on a white background.
+One of the most remarkable modern churches, the Chapelle du Rosaire, was consecrated in 1951 for the Dominican convent in the city of Vence, France.
+The church was constructed by architect August Perret, while the interior design was created by the renowned artist Henri Matisse, who was in the later years of his life.
+During this period, Matisse was at the height of his colorful paper collage work, and the church was adorned in this style, featuring just three distinct colors set against a white background.

-Pictured below, Henri Matisse and sister Jacques-Marie, who was his nurse and model for some of his paintings (formerly Monique) and then took on nun's vows.
-A brave friendship developed between them, and together they designed the interior of the chapel for the Dominican convent she had joined.
+Depicted below are Henri Matisse and Sister Jacques-Marie, formerly known as Monique, who served as his nurse and model for several of his paintings before taking her vows as a nun.
+A brave friendship blossomed between them, leading to their collaborative design of the interior of the chapel for the Dominican convent she had joined.

 Chapel interior